Cheap Flights

-Port Elizabeth is South Africa's fifth largest city, situated on 16km of coastline along Algoa Bay in the Eastern Cape Province of South Africa.
+Situated on 16km of white-beach coastline in Algoa Bay, Port Elizabeth is South Africa's fifth largest city and the largest in the Eastern Cape Province.
 It is also referred to as "PE", "The Friendly City", Madiba Bay, The Windy City", Die Baai (Afrikaans) and Ibhayi (isiXhosa).
 Port Elizabeth forms part of the Nelson Mandela Metropolitan Municipality.
-It's not to be confused with Port Elizabeth, the town on the island on Bequia.
+It's not to be confused with Port Elizabeth, the town on the island on Bequia!

-Beaches - King's Beach, Humewood Beach, Wells Estate Beach, Schoenmakerskop Beach & Shark Rock Pier/Hobie Beach
+Port Elizabeth has beautiful white-sand beaches with warmer water than Cape Town - King's Beach, Humewood Beach, Bluewater Bay, Pollock, Wells Estate Beach, Schoenmakerskop Beach & Shark Rock Pier/Hobie Beach.

 Game parks: